 Lifejackets vs Personal Flotation Devices (PFDs)

 On the other hand, PFD’s are designed with enough flotation to keep a conscious person’s head above the water and come in a wide range of approved types, sizes and colours.
-The reason for a PFD over a Lifejacket is to have a flotation device comfortable enough that you will wear them at all times when you are on the water.
+The primary reason for a PFD over a Lifejacket is to have a flotation device that is comfortable enough that you will wear them at all times while on the water.

 If you are interested in more information on the classification of Lifejackets and PFD’s you can go to the Transport Canada guidelines at this link: Lifejackets and PFDs